srperera/ImarisParser/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](LICENSE)
 [![Python](https://img.shields.io/badge/python-3.10+-brightgreen.svg)]()
 [![Build Status](https://img.shields.io/badge/build-passing-brightgreen.svg)]()

-**ImarisParser** is a Python-based tool designed to extract structured statistical data from Imaris `.ims` microscopy files.
-It enables seamless integration into downstream analysis workflows such as FlowJo or custom scientific pipelines.
+**ImarisParser** is a Python tool that efficiently extracts structured statistical data from Imaris `.ims` microscopy files.
+It streamlines integration with downstream analysis workflows—such as FlowJo or custom scientific pipelines—by reducing data processing time from 4+ hours to just few minutes.”

   * Version 1 can be found at: https://github.com/srperera/nih_parsers (no longer supported will be archived shortly.)
   * Version 2 (this repo) is significantly faster than version 1 across all supported formats.